 tables.
 Other tables can also provide insightful information, and this can be a topic for one or more future articles, if there is interest.

-Part of this information is included in my MySQL Health Checks, if User Statistics are enabled.
+Our MySQL Health Checks include table usage analysis, if User Statistics are enabled.
 If it is not enabled, the report includes some similar (but less specific) information obtained by querying the information_schema

 and performance_schema